 Dr. Peter Gleick is a world-renowned expert, innovator, and communicator on water and climate issues.
 In 1987 he co-founded the Pacific Institute, which he led as president until mid-2016, when he became president emeritus and chief scientist.

-Dr. Gleick’s work has redefined water from the realm of engineers to the world of social justice, sustainability, human rights, and integrated thinking.
-His influence on the field of water has been long and deep: he developed the first analysis of climate change impacts on water resources, the earliest comprehensive work on water and conflict, and defined basic human needs for water and the human right to water – work that has been used by the UN and in human rights court cases.
-He pioneered the concept of the “soft path for water,” developed the idea of “peak water,” and has written about the need for a “local water movement.”
+Peter developed one of the first analyses of climate change impacts on water resources, the earliest comprehensive work on water and conflict, and defined basic human need and right to water – work that has been used by the United Nations and in human rights court cases.
+Also, he pioneered and advanced the concepts of the “soft path for water” and “peak water”.

 Peter received the prestigious MacArthur “Genius” Fellowship and was elected to the U.S. National Academy of Sciences.
 He serves on the boards of numerous journals and organizations, and is the author or co-author of many scientific papers and 11 books.
 Dr. Gleick holds a B.S. from Yale University and an M.S. and Ph.D. from the University of California, Berkeley.